1. Quiet Smugness/Superiority

 I have been separated for a little over a year now and have two boys (7 and 11) that I adore and spend as much time with as possible, though they live with their mom currently.

 - You were separated, and lied about having decided to divorce.
 You lied about your family.
 You lied about your divorce being amicable.
 You lied about how scared you were of your ex wife and what a vindictive, controlling, self centered monster she is.
 You hid the unthinkable, and when the lies were exposed, you gaslighted me, just like your mother gaslighted you.

-- Yeah, I’ll keep quiet on what type of parent you are.
-Facade and pretense of perfection and having it all rules over common sense, doing the right thing and being courageous, in your wold.
+- Facade and pretense of perfection and having it all rules over common sense, doing the right thing and being courageous isn’t in you.

 While I love what I do, I am now in a position to share more than a passing focus on things unrelated to work.
 That shift in focus drove me to renewing an early passion, biking, that I had let go dormant for a long time.
 I love to ride both alone and in groups and am looking for someone that would be interested in riding with me, whether around here in DC, around the country or overseas.

 - You are SO full of it.
 Your activities include posting pictures and your minute by minute activity on Facebook and other social media, then waiting for praise and engaging in conversation about your false self, and adventures.